fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2024-1-6-singapore-kfc.md

 categories: [Singapore, fast food, kfc, food]
 image: assets/images/kfc.jpg
 ---
-Welcome back to our blog!
-Following the success of our article on McDonald's in Singapore, we're now turning our attention to another fast food favorite - Kentucky Fried Chicken (KFC).
+WWe're now turning our attention to another fast food favorite in Singapore - Kentucky Fried Chicken (KFC).

 In this article, we'll be exploring the history of KFC in Singapore, discussing what makes it unique, and highlighting the must-try items on the menu.
 This piece promises to be as engaging and informative as our previous one, offering a closer look at why KFC has become a staple in Singapore's fast food scene.
 Let's dive in.

 #### History of KFC in Singapore